-4101-02 Fundamentals of Reading, Writing and Speaking Oral drill, dictation, grammar, reading of elementary and intermediate texts, laboratory and written exercises.
-Three recitation and two workshop hours.

-3110 Civilisation française Ilustrated lectures in intermediate French.
+- 4101-02 Fundamentals of Reading, Writing and Speaking Oral drill, dictation, grammar, reading of elementary and intermediate texts, laboratory and written exercises. - 3110 Civilisation française Ilustrated lectures in intermediate French.
 Extensive use of travelogs, slides and films of everyday life to teach conversational French.
 Intended as a supplement to required courses for students who do not already speak French.
-Prerequisite: French 4101.

-3111 La France contemporaine
+Prerequisite: French 4101. - 3111 La France contemporaine° - 3201-02 Intermediate Readings in the Modern Period Readings from the nineteenth and twentieth centuries.
+Oral and written summaries, some grammar review.
+Prerequisite: French 4102.